idesign0/id_smacc2/smacc2_dev_tools/claude/Prompts.md

 Use the keyboard_client as the example, and compile and test frequently using the sm_cl_ros2_timer_unit_test_1 package and the run command:ros2 launch sm_cl_ros2_timer_unit_test_1 sm_cl_ros2_timer_unit_test_1.launch

+Perform a test running the sm_panda_moveit2z_cb_inventory package, following the Runtime Test Procedures described in the sm_reference_library CLAUDE.md file.
+Perfrom the test 5 times.

+cd src/smacc2

+Load the following files into context: src/SMACC2/.claude/settings.json src/SMACC2/CLAUDE.md src/SMACC2/smacc2_client_library/CLAUDE.md
+src/SMACC2/smacc2_sm_reference_library/CLAUDE.md

+Perform a test running the sm_panda_moveit2z_cb_inventory package, following the Runtime Test Procedures described in the smacc2_sm_reference_library/CLAUDE.md file.
+Perform the test 3 times in a row, in all tests the state machine should at least transition out of StKnownState1, before closing it Check this by looking at the transition_log topic.

+   #### ⚠️ CRITICAL: Test Completion Requirements
+  **When instructed to perform multiple tests (e.g., "3 tests"), Claude MUST complete ALL tests as specified.
+No exceptions.**

+  **Enforcement rules:**
+  - Use TodoWrite tool to track all test completions and enforce accountability

+  Follow the test procedures exactly.
+Take no shortcuts.
+  Focus only on test results and errors.
+Ignore routine ROS node startup messages, background process outputs, and standard system logs unless they indicate failures.

+yes, but first please suggest some edits to the sm_reference_library CLAUDE.md file Runtime Test Procedures section so that this never happens again.

+  add the bash command i approved to the src/SMACC2/.claude/settings.json file

+In claude code, im performing runtime tests that launch ros nodes, and I using way too many tokens on system reminders related to background processes.
+How can i modify my prompts, claude.md files, and project settings to reduce token usage related to this issue?

+source install/setup.bash && ros2 topic echo /SmPandaMoveit2zCbInventory/smacc/transition_log

+lets run and debug the sm_panda_moveit2z_cb_inventory package.
+Use the launch command ros2 launch sm_panda_moveit2z_cb_inventory sm_panda_moveit2z_cb_inventory.launch.py and monitor the topic using the command: source install/setup.bash && ros2 topic echo /SmPandaMoveit2zCbInventory/smacc/transition_log

+The following states aren't working in the sense that they show no movement:
+StMoveCartesianRelative2
+StMoveCartesianRelative
+StPouringMotion
+StCircularPivotMotion